brentp/slivar/README.md

 # slivar: filter/annotate variants in VCF/BCF format with simple expressions

 slivar has sub-commands:
-+ trio: filter a vcf with `mom`, `dad`, `kid` expressions.
++ expr: trio and group expressions and filtering
-+ gnotate: annotate a vcf with gnomad allele frequency extremely fast.
++ gnotate: rapidly annotate a VCF/BCF with gnomad
++ filter: filter a VCF with an expression

 ## Commands

-### Trio
+### expr

+#### trio

-slivar trio finds all trios in a VCF, PED pair and let's the user specify an expression with indentifiers of `kid`, `mom`, `dad` that is applied to each possible trio.
+when --trio is used, `slivar` finds all trios in a VCF, PED pair and let's the user specify an expression with indentifiers of `kid`, `mom`, `dad` that is applied to each possible trio.
 For example, a simple expression to call *de novo* variants: